mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **onSnapshot**<`S`>(target: *`IStateTreeNode`<`any`, `S`>*, callback: *`function`*): [IDisposer](#idisposer)

 Registers a function that is invoked whenever a new snapshot for the given model instance is available.
-The listener will only be fire at the and of the current MobX (trans)action.
+The listener will only be fire at the end of the current MobX (trans)action.
 See [snapshots](https://github.com/mobxjs/mobx-state-tree#snapshots) for more details.

 **Type parameters:**